Web browsing history: Personalized pricing

 Personalized pricing is based on the idea that if a user purchases a certain product frequently or pays a higher price for that product, the user could be charged a higher price for this product.
 Web browsing history could give reliable predictions on the purchasing behaviors of users.
 When using personalized pricing, the profit of firms could increase by 12.99% compared to status quo cases.

 Research

 Web browsing history could be used to facilitate research, such as revealing the browsing behavior of people.
 When a user browses extensively on one site, the probability of requesting an additional page increases.
-When a user visits more sites, the likelihood of requesting extra pages reduces.
+When a user visits more sites, the likelihood of requesting extra pages is reduced.

 Web browsing history could also be used to create personal web libraries.
 A personal web library is created by collecting and analyzing the web browsing history of the user.
 It could help the user to notice browsing trends, time distribution, and the most frequently used websites.
 Some users regard this function as helpful.